My specialty is death… ~Dr. Jack Kevorkian

 Ruth got me VIP tickets to the UCLA event where Uncle Jack was invited to speak by the Armenian Students’ Association at UCLA with the help of the Armenian American Medical Society of California.

 Before Uncle Jack went on stage, I was invited to go to the “dressing” room and meet him.
 He reached out his hands to me as I entered the room, and I felt as though I was meeting a kindred spirit.
 He held my hands the entire time we spoke.
-I shared with him about some struggles I had finding jobs in hospice because of the name, the challenges my mother faced in her dying process, and the absolute respect and loyalty I had for him and his work.
+I shared with him about some struggles I had finding work in hospice because of the name, the challenges my mother faced in her dying process, and the absolute respect and loyalty I had for him and his work.

 It’s unfortunate that most people only knew of Uncle Jack from how the media portrayed him.
 In reality, he was a BRILLIANT, compassionate, kind and gentle man.